 Banned denim wash processing

-Our denim suppliers must ensure that all products comply with all processing restrictions and worker safeguards.
+You shall ensure that all products comply with all processing restrictions and worker safeguards.
 Products shall not be produced using any banned processes as listed below:

 - Bleaching and drying processes performed with certain granules on denim products.